AyushChakraborty/100-days-of-code/log.md

 **Today's Progress**: revised some DSA concepts like linked lists, stacks, and made notes and wrote corresponding codes for it, apart from that didnt do much, but I will do more tomorrow

-**Thouts**: Not a very good day productivity wise, hope to strive for better tomorrow
+**Thoughts**: Not a very good day productivity wise, hope to strive for better tomorrow

 **Link to work:** made notes on my book, and wrote the codes locally
 <br>